View basket (0 items $0.00)

 Being disembodied is great for a consumer culture because disembodiment makes us do all sorts of consumer-ish things, like overeating, consuming too much internet content, overshopping, abusing alcohol and drugs, etc.

 When you’re not connected to your body, you tend to think and act in ways that ignore your core values.
 When you learn to listen deeply to yourself, you start to connect with yourself in a more authentic way.
 You start to get clearer about how you feel.
-You’re able to adjust your body or when the feelings aren’t great, rather than numbing yourself out with external, fleeting distractions.
+You’re able to adjust your body when the feelings aren’t great, rather than numbing yourself out with external, fleeting distractions.

 You also begin to value your body as an ally to consult rather than a slave that needs to be subdued and dominated.